 (1) The validity of any election or return may be disputed by petition addressed to the Court of Disputed Returns, and not otherwise.

-(2) A Judge of the Supreme Court sitting in open Court shall constitute the Court of Disputed Returns.
+(2) A judge of the Supreme Court sitting in open Court shall constitute the Court of Disputed Returns.

 158. Requisites of petition